 Student Behavioral Consultant Team: Who We Are and What We Do!

-The Student Behavioral Consultant Team (SBCT) is a resource for the campus community.
-SBCT is a multidisciplinary team of College employees that meet weekly to review and address students of concern.
+The Student Behavioral Consultant Team (SBCT) is a multidisciplinary team of College employees that meet weekly to review and address faculty and staff reports on students of concern.

-The Student Behavioral Consultant Team (SBCT) is a multidisciplinary team of College employees from Academic Affairs, Hazen Center for Integrated Care (Student Health and Counseling Center), Residential Life/Learning Communities, Student Conduct, University Police, the Office for Students with Disabilities, Athletics, and the Enrollment Management and Student Affairs Vice President’s Office.
-This team meets weekly to facilitate communication of information regarding students of concern and address instances of student behavior which have raised concerns among faculty, staff, and/or students at the College.
+The Student Behavioral Consultant Team (SBCT) is a multidisciplinary team of College employees from Academic Affairs, Hazen Center for Integrated Care (Student Health and Counseling Center), Residential Life/Learning Communities, Student Conduct, University Police, the Student Accessibility Services, Athletics, and the Enrollment Management and Student Affairs Vice President’s Office.
+This team meets weekly to facilitate communication of information regarding students of concern and address instances of student behavior which have raised concerns among faculty, staff and/or students at the College.
 This team, acting as consultants, facilitates the coordination of efforts to respond to students’ needs, based on the information gathered about the student’s behavior.
 SBCT is actively engaged in the early assessment and intervention process of the student of concern.

 Faculty and staff may refer a student by completing an online referral form, found at the link below.

 The referral is sent to the email account of Dr. Karen Logsdon, SBCT Chair & Case Manager, Assistant to the VP, EMSA.
-Dr. Logsdon may contact the faculty/staff member that referred the student to seek further information and also keep the faculty/staff member in the loop.
+Dr. Logsdon may contact the faculty/staff member that referred the student to seek further information and also will keep the faculty/staff member informed.

 SBCT functions are guided by the standards of practice established by the National Behavioral Intervention Team Association (NaBITA).
 For more information about SBCT membership and referral procedures, refer to the SBCT webpage, linked below.